princomp/princomp.github.io/source/docs/about/dev_guide.md

 ## Styling and Templating

 Templating files are under `source/templates/` directory.

-Templates directory specifies layout files and stylesheets used in the website.
-These layouts are applied by pandoc when resources are built.
+Templates directory contain layout files that are applied by pandoc when resources are built: note that [the website's style](#editing-the-website) uses a completely different mechanism.

 For maintainability reasons it is preferable to apply templates during build time.
 This strategy makes it easy to edit templates later and apply those changes across all resources.
 Avoid applying templating to individual resource files whenever possible.